lexnederbragt/MBV3070-H19/2_Flow_Control.md

 ## Translate proteins

-For this part, use Notepad and run your script on the command line.
+For this part, use Notepad++ and run your script on the command line.

 Last week we translated proteins manually.
 Now, we can do it a bit more efficiently.
 First, let's define a dictionary which can translate between them, and a DNA string to translate: